What is Economics A level about?

 - Why prices for different goods and services are at different levels and the forces that might make them change.

-- Why governments need to intervene in the supply of some goods and services with taxes or laws
+- Why governments need to intervene in the supply of some goods and services with taxes, laws or in some cases subsidies and state provision.

 The A2 units (3 and 4) look at issues in more detail, as well as expanding the scope of analysis from rich successful economies to poorer struggling ones.
 We see how the same sets of principles which explain why economies such as the UK and the US are successful also allow us to understand the obstacles keeping countries such as Tanzania or Ethiopia in poverty.
 The key areas of study are: